In3tinct/See-SURF/README.md

 5) Supply cookies for an authenticated scanning.

+6) Comments on almost every logic so people who would like to contribute can understand easily.

 ## How to use?
 This would run with default threads=10, no cookies/session and NO verbose mode <br/>
 `python3 see-surf.py -H https://www.google.com`